Dorothy Parker famously observed, “Eternity is a ham and two people.”

 I’ve made boatloads of Ham and Swiss Party Sandwiches.
 Christenings, birthday parties, showers, brunches, picnics–they all need these precious sandwiches, yet no one seems to make them themselves.
 Could it be that everybody thinks Ham and Swiss Party Sandwiches are difficult or time-consuming to make?
 OMG, they’re so dadgum easy!

 All you need is a package of King’s Hawaiian Rolls™ or similar dinner rolls.
 These rolls come unseparated which makes the sandwich-building operation easy.
 Simply slice the sheet of rolls through the middle–at the equator–and work from there.
-Put the bottom slab in a casserole dish, pile on ham and Swiss, pour a concoction of melted butter, Dijon mustard, Worcestershire sauce over them, and bake.
+Put the bottom slab in a casserole dish, pile on ham and Swiss, and the top slab goes on next.
+Pour a concoction of melted butter, Dijon mustard, Worcestershire sauce over them, and bake.
 (I always cut between the rolls before pouring the butter mixture on, and you should, too.
 That way butter gets all in between the cracks and maximizes the buttery experience.
 Yum.)

 Equally popular with adults and children, Ham and Swiss Party Sandwiches are perfectly fine made a day or two ahead and baked at the last minute.
 If you don’t have leftover ham, deli ham is an excellent substitute.
 The original recipe makes a dozen sandwiches, but if you’re expecting more than about three people, you’d better at least double it.